 The first episode 17 years ago was with the late Norman Bodek.
 As I mentioned in this memorial post, the whole idea for the podcast is Norman's idea when he suggested that I do a “radio interview” with him.

-Including the recent live episode with Katie Anderson, I've released 420 episodes, plus a few special bonus episodes over the last 15 years.
+Including the latest episode where Paul Critchley interviewed me about my new book, I've released 480 episodes, plus a few special bonus episodes over the last 17 years.
 That's a little more than one episode every two weeks on average.

 I've taken occasional breaks and I'll probably do so again through the end of August.
 I'll be sharing a few older “revisited and remastered” episodes, as I've been doing the past few weeks.

 It's amazing to see how the technology (and the resulting sound quality) has changed over 17 years.
 The “remastering” of some of the older episodes includes me running the old audio through some software that levels out the volume levels, reduces some background hum or hiss where it existed, and boosts the quality to the best of its ability.

 Back in the early days, some episodes were recorded via a conference call service.
 Sometimes, it was a person calling in, by phone, to a Skype connection through my computer.
 So, sometimes my audio (or the guest's audio) sounds like AM radio instead of sounding really crisp as podcasts sound today when they're recorded through Zoom or other strictly digital tools.